xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 stack of what is mentioned here.
 It is much more likely for digital humanists to develop proficiency in one or several areas of practice.
 Yet any one of the above foundational competencies have spillover effects that "level up" the rest of the list.
-An intensive, week-long class, like the one that we teach at DHSI, can only begin to address a small part of the larger, complicated puzzle.
+An intensive, week-long class, like the one that we teach at DHSI, can only begin to address a small part of the larger, more complicated puzzle.

 [^ln-versionlink]: Given that we have looked to Software Carpentry for some of the methodology that we employ in the course it should be noted that we do not